cadesmith/cadesmith/README.md

-### Cade Smith
+### Hi, I'm Cade

-Hi, I'm Cade.
 I'm a recent CS grad currently looking for SWE positions at mid to enterprise level companies.
 Here you'll find personal projects as well as my contributions.

 ### Currently working on: